genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

   > Because this style is placed AFTER the Joplin-wide styles, you have to give more score to the font-family spec in the Joplin-wide style.
   > I changed selector from '.ace_editor' to 'div.ace_editor' for this.

-[^1]: Before the Joplin-wide stylesheet was implemented in v1.0.176, I had been using a [small patch](/misc/joplin_multi_editor_fonts.patch) to make "Editor font family" accept multiple fonts separated by comma.
+[^1]: Before the Joplin-wide stylesheet was implemented in v1.0.176, I had been using a [small patch](/misc/joplin_multi_editor_fonts.patch) to make "Editor font family" accept multiple fonts separated by comma, just for this purpose.
 [^2]: The menu creates and edits ~/.config/joplin-desktop/userchrome.css.
+[^3]: As NoLSEP font is used only for this specific purpose, I didn't want to install it in the system-wide directory such as /usr/local/share/fonts/TTF.
+So I put it under my home directory and defined @font-face rule to use it.

 ## References
 * Joplin